rhealbarnett/rf-transpond/README.md

 A coupled 1D plasma transport (`transport_1d.m`) and cold plasma wave solver (`rf_wave_sol.m`) to determine ponderomotive effects in a fusion plasma close to radio-frequency antenna.

+## `rf_wave_sol.m` ##

+Solves the frequency domain cold plasma wave equation along one axis.
+The electric field solution is calculated along *z* using a second order central finite difference scheme, with wavenumbers required for *x* and *y*.
+The three equations corresponding to each electric field component are written in matrix form, and a solution found using Matlab's \ operator.

+## `transport_1d.m` ##

+Solves the single fluid continuity and momentum equations in 1D (domain parallel to a confining magnetic field B0) on a staggered, non-uniform grid.
+Advection terms are discretised using a first order upwind scheme, second order terms are discretised with a second order central difference scheme.
+The time stepping is implicit-explicit (IMEX).

 ## Dependencies ##

 Matlab **[r2018b tested]**